Skills#

 Skills are a special case of lessons using Anthropic’s folder-style format.
 In gptme, skills auto-load when their name appears in the message (e.g., mentioning “python-repl” loads that skill).
 This differs from lessons which auto-load by keywords/patterns/tools.
 For deep runtime integration, use Plugin System.

-The skills system extends gptme’s Lessons to support bundled tools, scripts, and workflows inspired by Claude’s Skills system and Cursor’s rules system.
+The skills system extends gptme’s Lessons to support reusable workflow instructions inspired by Anthropic’s Skills format and Cursor’s rules system.

 Overview#

-Skills are lessons that follow Anthropic’s format and can bundle:
+Skills are lessons that follow Anthropic’s format and can include:

 Instructional content (like lessons)

-Skills complement lessons by providing executable components alongside guidance.
+Skills complement lessons by providing a standard way to package reusable guidance.

 Key Difference: Matching Behavior#